This book is written for concerned parents, students and policy-makers who wish to understand

 in "high quality" child care.
 The many infants who are already disadvantaged in our society appear

-to be among those who are most at risk of further disadvantage when deprived of mothering in early
+to be among those who are most at risk of further disadvantage when deprived of

 group child care.
 Infants' actual experiences in real-life day care situations are often very different from

 This book presents some of the relevant child care research findings and their